zainab-amir/office-robot-cleaner/README.md

 npm run migrate:make <migration-name>
 ```

-- Run migrations (If you running it for development using Docker, make sure the container is running):
+- Run migrations (If you are running it for development using Docker, make sure the container is running):

 ```bash
 npm run migrate